hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 ### Deduplication

-The daemon affords us a bunch of cool opportunities by virtue of its storing all drives in a single place on-disk, and handling networking in one place.
+The daemon affords us many new opportunities by virtue of its both storing all drives in one location on disk, and handling networking in one place.
 By having total control of storage/networking, we can perform optimizations across your entire drive collection.

 On the networking side, we're investigating methods for deduplicating block requests that have already been satisfied by other drives.
 The end-goal here is: "you should never have to download the same data twice, even if its contained in different drives".